ePub(2.5 MB) View in various apps on iPhone, iPad, Android, Sony Reader, or Windows Phone

 In order to fix this problem, restart one of the endpoints.

 These are the basic steps to troubleshoot:

-Ensure network connectivity between client endpoint and collector.
+Ensure network connectivity between the client endpoint and the collector.

 Apply captures on the endpoint to see if IPFIX traffic is being generated.